LeBron, Lonzo take the floor together for first time | New Country 923

 Danny Green scored 22 points and Kawhi Leonard had 11 points, seven rebounds and seven assists for Toronto.
 Jarrett Allen led the Nets with 24 points.

-NETS: D’Angelo Russell scored 18 points and Caris LeVert finished with 13 for the Nets, who were outscored 35-11 in the third quarter.
+NETS: D’Angelo Russell scored 18 points and Caris LeVert finished with 13. … The Nets were outscored 35-11 in the third quarter.

-RAPTORS: Toronto was 16 for 36 from 3-point range, with Green going 6 for 7 from deep. … Fred VanVleet and Jonas Valanciunas each had 11 for the Raptors.
+RAPTORS: Toronto was 16 for 36 from 3-point range, with Green going 6 for 7 from deep. … Fred VanVleet and Jonas Valanciunas each had 11 points.

 UP NEXT: Brooklyn (1-2) visits New York on Friday.
 Toronto (3-1) visits New Orleans on Thursday.